corcorf/tweetl/README.md

 - ```source start_all.sh <keywords>```

 ## Features:
-- Fully scripted ETL data pipeline
+- Scheduling of ETL job and slackbot with Airflow
 - Separate Docker containers for all processes
 - Streaming tweets from Twitter API using tweepy
 - MongoDB for immediate storage of tweets